courselab/coral/docs/exercise-directions.md

  into the public repository.

- 1) Name your project.

-    You have the arduous task of choosing a cool, catchy, awesome name for your amazing new project (KobraPy is taken :)

-    * Edit the documentation and the source code accordingly.

-    * Preferably, rename file `khobra.py` as you wish.

- 2) Edit your project's documentation properly.
+ 1) Edit your project's documentation properly.

    * Rewrite `README.md` providing information on your project.

    * Rewrite or replace `manual.md` according to your program.

- 3) Provide copyright and attribution information.
+ 2) Provide copyright and attribution information.

    * Update the author and copyright information in every source file.